Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Relationships between notions of DP

-Precisely, we claim that if $\Al$ is $(\epso, \delo)$-LDP then $\Al$ is $(n\epsilon, ne^{(n-1)\epsilon}\delta)$ user-level DP; but conversely $(\epsilon, \delta)$-user-level DP does not imply $(\epsilon', \delta')$-LDP for any $\epsilon' > 0, \delta' \in (0,1)$.
+Precisely, we claim that if $\Al$ is $(\epso, \delo)$-ISRL-DP then $\Al$ is $(n\epsilon, ne^{(n-1)\epsilon}\delta)$ user-level DP; but conversely $(\epsilon, \delta)$-user-level DP does not imply $(\epsilon', \delta')$-ISRL-DP for any $\epsilon' > 0, \delta' \in (0,1)$.
 The first part of the claim is due to group privacy (see \cite[Theorem 10]{kamath} ) and the argument used above in \cref{app: CDP stronger than LDP} to get rid of the ``conditional''.
-The second part of the claim is true because a user-level DP algorithm may send non-private updates to the server and rely on the server to randomize, completely violating the requirement of LDP.
+The second part of the claim is true because a user-level DP algorithm may send non-private updates to the server and rely on the server to randomize, completely violating the requirement of ISRL-DP.